kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 - As markdown engine I'd recommend to use [kramdown](http://kramdown.rubyforge.org) — it's the best option so far, I'd write why in one of the next articles.
 - For configuring the site or any specific post you'll need to use [YAML](http://en.wikipedia.org/wiki/YAML) — so if you're not familiar with its syntax — go and read about it, it's nice.

-Overall, Im very happy that I chosen the Jekyll for my new site,  while there are a lot of issues with Liquid templates, the result worths it.
+Overall, I'm very happy I've chosen the Jekyll for my new site.
+There are a lot of issues with Liquid templates, but the overall result worths it.